wangye0206/Cloudy_Helper/README.md

 in Wang et al. 2013) from CLOUDY’s 'save cooling each' and 'save overview' outputs.

-DataGather.py -- Used to merge temporary files generate by 'grid' command into a whole file.
+DataGather.py -- Use to merge temporary files generate by 'grid' command into a whole file.

+MultiCloudy.py -- Use to run cloudy when input variables need to be expressed as a function (such as log(T) + log(n_H) = 10).
+Run cloudy in a multiprocessing way.